The Canadian Badlands: A Place to Slow Down and Savor Life

 History

 I must admit – ancient history isn’t my thing, but it’s hard not to stop and pause for a moment when someone picks up a dinosaur tooth simply lying on the ground and tells you it is 75 million years old.
 The region is home to one of the richest dinosaur fossil concentrations in the world.
 When you see the fossils in Dinosaur Provincial Park, it’s hard to grasp; the timeframes are so vast.
 Seventy-five million years old; my brain can’t comprehend what that means.
-But that is what the Badlands is all about – ancient history that makes your brain hurt.
+But that is what the Badlands is all about – an ancient history that makes your brain hurt.

 How you can take a trip through history in the Canadian Badlands